Freakwill/diatom-mud/README.md

-# guizaoni
+# Diatom mud
-brush the wall with guizaoni
+brush the wall with diatom mud